kate-carter/kate-carter.github.io/_posts/2025-04-24-HPC-Job-Guide.md

 # TubeViT on the CWRU HPC (Pioneer Cluster)
 I have found that 90% of doing research that involves computing is setting things up and troubleshooting and 10% is running the actual job.
-This is an unofficial guide to how I run models on the HPC Pioneer cluster as a member of the Distributed Little Red Hen Lab (mbt8 group). \
+This is an unofficial guide to how I run models on the HPC Pioneer cluster as a member of the Distributed Little Red Hen Lab (mbt8 group) **using MacOS command line.**\
 Updated 4/24/2025

 ### Setup